pcimcioch/protobuf-annotation-processor/README.md

 forbid adding such functionality.

 Generated data classes are java records, which I think fits perfectly in this case.
 Those are basically data transfer objects with only serialization logic.
-By definition, they are immutable and provide good equals / hashcode and toString implementations.
+By definition, they are immutable and provide good equals, hashcode and toString implementations.

+The biggest disadvantage of this library compared to the others is the performance.
+Official protoc generates code that is very efficient.
+It doesn't mean that this implementation is slow.
+If you don't use Protobuf for lightning fast serialization, this implementation might be a viable pick for you.
+If you do care about each microsecond though, just check its performance for your case.
+There are few [JMH performance tests](test/src/jmh/java/com/protobuf/performance/PerformanceTest.java) that compare this solution with protoc.

 # Quick Start
 You can define your protobuf schema using only java annotations